-Nonetheless, hyper focused on our slipping margins, I worked harder, heading over to scary lady’s house to pick more inventory instead of managing my team.
+Nonetheless, hyper-focused on our slipping margins, I worked harder, heading over to the scary lady’s house to pick more inventory instead of managing my team.
 While I was distracted trying to save our failing enterprise, my sister/trusted employee, who had just consumed a significant portion of our earnings, decided to inform Legal, (our mother) regarding concerns she had about the business.

-A PR nightmare ensued when, red handed with inventory, I was apprehended at the rose bushes by Legal, who immediately halted business with an unprofessional and undignified, loud, disciplinary action.
-Just when things could not get worse, scary lady came outside.
+A PR nightmare ensued when red-handed with inventory, I was apprehended at the rose bushes by Legal, who immediately halted business with an unprofessional and undignified, loud, disciplinary action.
+Just when things could not get worse, a scary lady came outside.

 Without the synergistic sales and marketing support from my sister and a product I believed in, I could not recover the lost revenues.
 Sadly, the business folded.

-The principals I learned from my door to door flower selling business so many years ago are the basis of how I practice the art of sales today.
+The principles I learned from my door-to-door flower selling business so many years ago are the basis of how I practice the art of sales today.